It’s discouraging for parents when estrangement from an adult child continues for weeks, months or years without any apparent progress.

 That doesn’t mean you can’t read, reflect, and think deep thoughts while you’re waiting for the situation to evolve…

-Order Tina’s forthcoming book, Reconnecting With Your Estranged Adult Child: Practical Tips and Tools to Heal Your Relationship.
+Order Tina’s book, Reconnecting With Your Estranged Adult Child: Practical Tips and Tools to Heal Your Relationship.

 Use the player below to listen to this episode.